VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/Property/PropertyDictItem.md

 # PropertyDictionaryItem ==~object~==

-The `PropertyDictionaryItem` represents an individual item within a property dictionary.
+This type represents an individual item within a property dictionary.

 **Fields**